pascalbundala/DalApp/README.md

 # DalApp
-# is the application that supports home brokers and customers using android application.
+# is the application that supports home brokers and customers through the use of android application.